 The ALA Washington Office believes that civic involvement is the best way to make a difference for your library.
-Whether you're a librarian, a business or simply a concerned citizen, there are myriad ways to make your views known to legislators on Capitol Hill.
+Whether you are a librarian, a business or a concerned citizen, there are myriad ways to make your views known to legislators on Capitol Hill.

 Federal Advocacy Resources and How to Get Involved